News

 10 December 2019

 Haochen is a PhD student in Penn State’s Department of Geosciences.
-He has a background in Computer Engineering and Climate Science.
-Haochen’s research interests include climate science, climate impacts and how their uncertainties influence people’s decision making.
+He has a background in Computer Engineering and Earth System Science.
+Haochen’s research interests include earth system science, atmospheric impacts and how their uncertainties influence people’s decision making.

 10 October 2019